 Other stationery, such as envelopes, are made to fit standard sizes.
-If you’re planning to distribute a sealed flyer, you have to use a standard size or you might not be able to fit your flyer into store bought envelopes.
+If you’re planning to distribute a sealed flyer, you have to use a standard size or you might not be able to fit your flyer into store-bought envelopes.

 There’s a reason the most common business card size is 90x55mm.
 90x55mm is very similar to the size of a credit card or driver’s license and allows for easy storing of business cards.
-If you hand out a custom size business card which doesn’t fit into wallets or business card holders, they will probably end up in the trash!
+If you hand out a custom size business card that doesn’t fit into wallets or business card holders, they will probably end up in the trash!

 4. People are used to and expect standard sizes.

 There’s something familiar and comforting about an A4 letter, a DL brochure, or a 90x55mm business card.
-People will immediately notice the slightest departure from these sizes and attention will be drawn away from your content towards the paper it is printed on.
+People will immediately notice the slightest departure from these sizes and attention will be drawn away from your content to the paper it is printed on.

 Can I ever not print to standard sizes?

-Of course you can!
+Of course, you can!
 Ultimately, the decision is up to you.
 You should weigh up your reasons for wanting to print a custom size with the benefits of printing to a standard size.
-For example, if you have a specific single use in mind for a printed product then a custom size might be more appropriate than any of the standard size options.
+For example, if you have a specific single-use in mind for a printed product then a custom size might be more appropriate than any of the standard size options.